telliott99/MyUnix/server5.rst

 So this makes it pretty clear that we don't need ``libapache2-mod-python``, and we have both ``php5.load`` and ``python.load`` above in ``mods-enabled``.

 From the printout above, the directives to load the cgi module look good.
 But they are not sym-linked into ``mods-enabled``.
-Should we do that?
-To enable it, we probably need to do ``sudo a2enmod cgi``
+Should we do that manually?
+There is a recommended tool for it, so let's use it.
+We need to do ``sudo a2enmod cgi``

 http://askubuntu.com/questions/403067/cgi-bin-not-working